 pick up some amazing gilt group shoes for my husband enjoy the city, and curiosity has killed the cat: I have to try out this concept.
 Coming from a place of bottom line-driven innovation, a CBS News feature reported that 70% of Starbucks business happens before 2pm, so in an effort to gain some after-work revenue, kudos to them for trying out this concept, complete with $7-8 local wine, craft beer and artisan meats and cheese.

 Thank goodness the store has been renovated to better reflect the nouveau atmosphere they are trying to create.
 Good thing, because I don't think I could stomach drinking a pinot gris in the traditional coffee-scented, muted autumn-coloured, steamy Starbucks store.

-The grande beer with an extra shot of chardonnay store can be found on Olive Way in the Capitol Hill district of Seattle.
+Find it The grande beer with an extra shot of chardonnay store can be found on Olive Way in the Capitol Hill district of Seattle.

 [via Huffington Post] [photo by CBS morning news]